koenbuyens/oauth-2.0-security-cheat-sheet/README.md

 Refresh tokens are handle-based.
 Access tokens can be either.

-OpenID/Connect is an authenitcation mechanism built on top of the authZ grant.
+**OpenID/Connect** is an authentication mechanism built on top of the authZ code grant.

+There are two types of clients:
+- A **Public Client** is an Oauth Client that cannot store client secrets securely.
+This category includes mobile applications, single page applications, and desktop clients as an attacker is able to extract the secrets by downloading those applications.
+- A **Confidential Client** is an OAuth Client that is able to store secrets securely.
+This category includes classic web applications.

 ## Architectural Decisions